ersilia-os/ersilia/README.md

 - If you are a scientist with a cool dataset, also [contact us](https://ersilia.io) or open an [issue](https://github.com/ersilia-os/ersilia/issues) as we might be interested in developing a model based on the data!
 - If there is a third-party model you have identified and would like to see it in the Hub, open an [issue](https://github.com/ersilia-os/ersilia/issues) with the relevant information and we will get back to you as soon as possible.

-The Ersilia Open Source Initiative is adhered to the [Contributor Covenant](https://ersilia.gitbook.io/ersilia-wiki/) guidelines.
+The Ersilia Open Source Initiative adheres to the [Contributor Covenant](https://ersilia.gitbook.io/ersilia-wiki/code-of-conduct) guidelines.

 # Roadmap
 We are working to grow the Hub organically and responding to our users needs.
 Here a detail of the next features to come, stay tuned!